 Knowing his credentials and background, I asked Abang Zahari aka Zahari Mohamed to do a one-day training on Mind Mapping (or as he calls it, VisiMind, or Visualizing the Mind) at our small company and to complete the attendees list, I asked my sons and siblings to join us.

-Catching up on old times, while polishing my mind
+Catching up on old times, while polishing my mind and filling up the stomachs |

 He had wanted to do chemical engineering, but MARA refused to let him do it, so instead he took up Chemistry at U Western Australia.
 Three years later, I was sent to Perth to do Chemical Engineering, but I left Perth after one year of matriculation, since there was no established course in Chemical Engineering there.